How to Start an LLC in Missouri

 Step 1: Name Your Missouri LLC

-3. Is the URL available?
-We recommend that you check online to see if your business name is available as a web domain.
-Even if you don't plan to create a business website today, you may want to buy the URL in order to prevent others from acquiring it.
+You should check online to see if your business name is available as a web domain.
+Even if you don’t plan to create a business website right away, this is an extremely important step as it will prevent others from acquiring it, potentially saving you both time and money in the long term.

 Once you have verified your name is available, you may now select a professional service to complete the LLC formation process for you.